 Cons:

-The cost of RV storage can vary widely depending on the size of your trailer and the choices you make about storage types.
+The cost of RV storage can vary widely depending on the size of your trailer and the storage type selected.
 Still, it’s an important part of owning an RV.
-The price you pay for storage could prevent you from paying more expensive costs due to weather-related damage, vandalism, or damage from flying debris.
+The cost of storage may be a small price to pay if it means preventing major expenses, like repair costs due to weather-related damage, vandalism, or damage from flying debris.